jakereth/Day11-Black-Jack/README.md

 # Day11-Black-Jack
-Black Jack where it will deal you and the house a hand.
-House holds on 17 or greater like a typical dealer, try to win!
+Want to play Black Jack without actually risking real money?
+Well give it a go here, the players initial balance is $1,000 see if you can get that up to $10,000.